cwendorf/EASI/D-ExtensionExamples/PairwiseOneWay/README.md

 ### Overview of this Example

-The **PairwiseOneWay** documents and files analyze an example of a single-factor between-subjects design.
+The **PairwiseOneWay** files analyze an example of a single-factor between-subjects design.
 These analyses include the following:

 - Analyses of Pairwise Comparisons (equivalent to unadjusted t tests among of all instances of a variable)